folbert/fewbricks/README.md

         The template-file have access to the same data and variables that you have if you are building the HTML right in `get_brick_html()`.

         For your convenience, the main brick-class have a function named `get_brick_template_html()` for this.
 It will look for a template file with the name structure described above, include that file and return the outcome of it.
+This function also have a hook for the filter "fewbricks/brick/brick_template_base_path" allowing you to change the path to the directory where the file resides.
+Note that the file name will always be as described in step 2 above.
+You may also pass an argument to the function telling it where to look for a specific template file.
+Once again, you can pass the path, the filename is as described above.
+Passing the argument makes the function skip the hook.

         We are using this approach in [theme]/fewbricks/bricks/demo-jumbotron.php.